 - Medicinal mushrooms can be incorporated into your diet in various ways, such as in teas, coffees, smoothies, or cooking.

 - Regular and consistent use is typically needed to notice the effects of medicinal mushrooms.

 From bringing balance and restoration to your immune system, boosting oxygen flow and enhancing your creative and mental acumen to regulating your blood sugar, reducing your stress levels and improving your quality of sleep, there’s almost nothing medicinal fungi can’t do.

-Probably the best known and most researched medicinal mushroom on the planet, reishi (ganoderma lucidum) is one of the most important Taoist herbs and is believed to nourish our shen, the spiritual essence of our being.
+Probably the best known and most researched medicinal mushroom on the planet, Reishi or Lingzhi (Ganoderma lucidum) is one of the most important Taoist mushrooms and is believed to nourish our shen, the spiritual essence of our being.

 - Strengthen the immune system to fight off disease

 - Improve the quality and duration of sleep

 - Improve skin health and complexion

 The calming effects of reishi mushrooms make it perfect for making 'reishi tea' at the end of the day to help lull yourself into a peaceful, rejuvenating sleep.
 Mushroom extracts typically aren’t heat-sensitive, so you can enjoy your steaming hot drink without worrying about the temperature affecting the integrity of the nutrients.